How to View PDF in .NET MAUI (Step-by-Step) Tutorial

 Save File

-After saving the file, this popup shows and gives the option to select PDF viewer to see the PDF file.
+After saving the file, this popup shows and gives the option to select a PDF viewer to see the PDF file.

 PDF Viewer Popup